-Correcting outdated and false information.
+At Diversity, we are passionate about correcting outdated and false information.

 1. Exposure to the sun will cause Paint Protection Film to yellow and crack

 At one point in time, this myth held water.
-Older PVC-based films tended to fall victim to discoloration and premature aging.
+Older PVC-based films tended to fall victim to discoloration and premature ageing.
 Fortunately, modern TPU-based films are much better at withstanding the sun’s harsh rays.
 The films we use at Diversity have been stress tested to the max so we can ensure longevity and toughness.

 2. Paint Protection Films are difficult to install